-After understanding the causation it is obviously essential to understand the principles and techniques of accident prevention.
-But before that we will see the types of accidents first.
+After understanding the causation it is obviously essential to understand the principles of accident prevention and techniques of accident prevention.
+But before that, we will see the types of accidents first.

 Types of Accidents:

-Based on severity of injury, accidents are major, minor or near miss type.
-The combination of injury and property damage gives four types of accident as follows:
+Based on the severity of an injury, accidents are major, minor or near miss type.
+The combination of injury and property damage gives four types of the accident as follows:

 - Injury and property damage (major).